 *A brief on-campus residency is required for students enrolled in NSG 500: Advanced Health Assessment.
 Additional residencies may be required for the following clinical courses based on the location of the student's clinical practice site:

 RNs who hold an associate degree but not a bachelor's can accelerate the path to an advanced degree with our 50-credit RN to MSN. program.
 Two bridge courses bring students to the graduate level, allowing them to earn a master's degree.
 A pass-through bachelor's degree in nursing is not granted as part of this program.
 Graduates are eligible for national board certification.
-New students may apply to start in spring 2018.
+The next enrollment period is Fall 2020.
+This application is open with a deadline of July 1st, 2020.

 Nurses ready to rise to the next level in their careers can enroll in our 40-credit MSN program.
 A bachelor's degree in nursing is required for admission.
-New students may apply to start in spring 2018.
+The next enrollment period is Fall 2020.
+This application is open with a deadline of July 1st, 2020.

 Post-Graduate /APRN Certificate Program

-An Adult-Gerontology Primary Care Nurse Practitioner post-graduate/ APRN certificate program is available for advanced practice nurses who have earned a master’s degree.
+An Adult-Gerontology Primary Care Nurse Practitioner post-graduate/ APRN certificate program is available for advanced practice nurses who have earned a master’s or doctoral degree in nursing.
 Students seeking this certification will complete the Adult-Gerontology Primary Care Nurse Practitioner curriculum.
-A review of official transcripts will determine a student’s course of study.
+A review of official transcripts for a gap analysis will determine a student’s course of study.
 In addition to the admissions requirements listed above, an Advanced Practice Registered Nurse (APRN) license and national board certification are required, as appropriate.
-New students may apply to start in spring 2018.
+The next enrollment period is Fall 2020.
+This application is open with a deadline of June 1st, 2020.

 Course of Study